hiimmat/AboveInfinity/README.md

 Functionalities that are planned for the next release include:
 - Matrix multiplication
-- Einsum with optimized contractions
+- Einsum with optimized contractions through a combinatorial optimization algorithm and a brute-force algorithm
 <br />
 Comments and bug reports are welcome.